SystemFw/blog/content/staging/paxos-failures.md

 The invariant-first approach that Leslie Lamport (Paxos' creator) uses is also very insightful, but can come later.

-This post does not assume any prior knowledge of distributed systems.
+This post does not assume any prior knowledge of distributed systems, and it strives to explain common jargon to enable you to go read the relevant papers directly.

 ## What is Paxos?